-A. The Employee's previous FTE continues to be scheduled and posted in advance in accordance with the provisions of Articles 7 or 37, except for designated days of rest.
-The increased FTE, or remainder of the shifts, are not required to be posted in advance, but rather are subject to flexible scheduling, in accordance with the Employee's availability.
+A. The employee's previous FTE continues to be scheduled and posted in advance in accordance with the provisions of Articles 7 or 37, except for designated days of rest.
+The increased FTE, or remainder of the shifts, are not required to be posted in advance, but rather are subject to flexible scheduling, in accordance with the employee's availability

-The Employee shall provide the Employer with his or her shift availability and designated days of rest for each four week period.
-The Employer will assign the remaining flexible shifts in accordance with the availability provided by the Employee.
+The employee shall provide the employer with their shift availability and designated days of rest for each four week period.
+The employer will assign the remaining flexible shifts in accordance with the availability provided by the employee.
 Where possible, the flexible shifts of the FPP should be scheduled at least 24 hours in advance.